-792 Authors are working on the assumed Hubble volume and Hubble mass in different directions with different applications

-793 [58-62] that connect micro physics and macro physics.
-With the proposed applications it is very clear to say that, without a 794 combined and unified study of cosmology and microscopic physics, one should not deny the concepts of black hole 795 cosmology.
-Authors repeat the statement that - compared to the Big bang model, advantage of Black hole cosmology lies 796 in confirming its validity through the ground based atomic and nuclear experimental results.
-From now onwards instead of 797 focusing on 'big bang cosmology' it is better to concentrate on 'black hole cosmology'.

-798 By considering the zero rate of change in inverse of the Fine structure ratio (from the ground based laboratory 799 experimental results) and with reference to the zero rate of change in the current CMBR temperature (from satellite data) it 800 can be suggested that, current cosmic expansion is almost all saturated and at present there is no significant cosmic 801 expansion and there is no significant cosmic acceleration.
-It can be also be possible to suggest that currently believed 'dark 802 energy' is a pure 'mathematical concept' and there exists no physical base behind its confirmation.
-Now the key leftover 803 things are nucleosynthesis and structure formation.
+982 Authors are working on the assumed Hubble volume and Hubble mass in different directions with different applications 983 [76-81] that connect micro physics and macro physics.
+Based on the proposed applications - parallel to the standard model 984 of cosmology - concepts of black hole cosmology may be given at least 50% probability instead of 1%.
+Authors repeat the 985 statement that - compared to the Big bang model, advantage of Black hole cosmology lies in confirming its validity through the ground based atomic and nuclear experimental results.
+By considering the zero rate of change in inverse of the Fine 986 987 structure ratio (from the ground based laboratory experimental results), with reference to the zero rate of change in the 988 current CMBR temperature (from satellite data) and zero rate of change in the 'current Hubble's constant' it can be 989 suggested that, current cosmic expansion is almost all saturated and at present there is no significant cosmic expansion and 990 there is no significant cosmic acceleration.
+It can be also be possible to suggest that currently believed 'dark energy' is a 991 pure 'mathematical concept' and there exists no physical base behind its confirmation.
+Even though existence of 'dark energy' is ad-hoc, from particle physics point of view 'dark matter' seems to be very interesting.
+Leaving the 'dark energy' 992 993 concept, from now onwards one can concentrate in exploring and understanding the mystery of the existence of dark matter 994 [82-88].
+Now the key leftover things are nucleosynthesis and structure formation.
 Authors are working in this direction.
-As nuclear binding energy was 804 zero at the beginning of cosmic evolution, by considering the time dependent variable nature of magnitudes of the semi 805 empirical mass formula energy coefficients it is possible to show that, at the beginning of formation of nucleons, nuclear 806 stability is maximum for light atoms only.
-If so it can be suggested that, from the beginning of formation of nucleons, in 807 any galaxy, maximum scope is being possible only for the survival of light atoms and this may be the reason for the 808 accumulation and abundance of light atoms in large proportion.
+As 995 nuclear binding energy was zero at the beginning of cosmic evolution, by considering the time dependent variable nature of magnitudes of the semi empirical mass formula energy coefficients it is possible to show that, at the beginning of formation 996 of nucleons, nuclear stability is maximum for light atoms only.
+If so it can be suggested that, from the beginning of 997 998 formation of nucleons, in any galaxy, maximum scope is being possible only for the survival of light atoms and this may be 999 the reason for the accumulation and abundance of light atoms in large proportion.